Pink tide: End of commodity boom and decline: 2010s

 The impeachment of Dilma Rousseff gave rise to the conservative wave in the 2010s.

 The US government said Chávez had "dreams of continental domination", was a threat to his own people.
 According to Michael Reid writing in the Council on Foreign Relations magazine, Foreign Affairs, Chávez' regional influence peaked in 2007 and interest in him waned after Venezuela's dependence on oil revenue led it into an economic crisis and he grew increasingly authoritarian.

-In 2009, Honduran president Manuel Zelaya who started of as centre-right but moved to the left was removed in a coup d'état.
+In 2009, Honduran president Manuel Zelaya who started off as centre-right but moved to the left was removed in a coup d'état.

 The death of Chávez in 2013 left the most radical wing without a clear leader as Nicolás Maduro did not have the international influence and prestige of his predecessor.
 Chinese trade and loans, which were more favourable than those provided by the International Monetary Fund, resulted in economic growth, a steep fall in poverty, a decline in extreme income inequality, and a swelling of the middle class in South America.
 By the mid-2010s, Chinese investment in Latin America began to decline.

 By 2015, the shift away from the left became more pronounced in Latin America, with The Economist saying the pink tide had ebbed, and Vice News stating that 2015 was "The Year the 'Pink Tide' Turned".
 In the 2015 Argentine general election, Cristina Fernández de Kirchner's favoured candidate for the presidency Daniel Scioli was defeated by his centre-right opponent Mauricio Macri, against a background of rising inflation, reductions in GDP, and declining prices for soybeans, which was a key export for the country, leading to falls in public revenues and social spending.